KeyboardKit/KeyboardKit/Readmes/Keyboard-Types.md

 * `images`
 * `custom(name)` - a custom type if no other types fit your needs

-`KeyboardInputViewController` has a `keyboardType` property and functions for changing the keyboard type.
+`KeyboardContext` has a `keyboardType` property that can be used to get and set the current keyboard type.

-However, these types have no universal meaning.
-You have to implement each type yourself, depending on what your app means with a "symbolic" keyboard.
+`IMPORTANT` Note that changing `keyboardType` will not achieve anything in itself.
+You must actively use the property in your extension, e.g. to switch over it to determine which keyboard to display.